Case Study

 PUMA's integration of AutoStore technology marks a significant leap in their global logistics and warehousing strategy.
 From increased operational efficiency and storage density to improved employee satisfaction and unmatched flexibility, AutoStore has fundamentally transformed PUMA's approach to e-commerce fulfillment.
 This innovative journey, from the initial Red Line installation in Torrance to the largest AutoStore Black Line setup in North America at Indianapolis, showcases PUMA's commitment to staying at the forefront of logistics technology.
 As PUMA continues to navigate the competitive landscape of sports retail, their partnership with AutoStore stands as a testament to the power of innovation in driving business success and setting new industry standards.
 With their eyes firmly set on future growth and adaptation, PUMA and AutoStore together are redefining what it means to be a leader in the fast-paced world of e-commerce.

 "In our business it’s innovate or die.
-It sounds brutal, but I really feel you're either moving forward and you're using technology and automation and innovation to get better, or you're going backwards."
+It sounds brutal, but you're either moving forward and you're using technology, automation and innovation to get better, or you're going backwards."

 Bob Philon